Fundraiser Workshop on Cancer 10/11/2022 from 7-9:30pm Eastern

 Looking back at this period of turbulence, we can recognize that cancer, and most descent journeys, have healing properties for the individual and their family.
 Even when the final outcome is death, or if old familial wounds surface and split open without a clear resolution, the process of treating the disease and resulting darkness often places demands on the entire system to open pathways for repair, rebalancing, and reconciliation.

-In Archie’s Blog, Cancer of the Brain, Not of the Mind, he writes “Having cancer is a definable entity for a person.
+In Archie’s Blog, “Having cancer is a definable entity for a person.
 If one dies from cancer, we hear that he/she battled cancer and eventually the cancer won.
 If we survive, we are told that we are survivors, warriors, and inspirations for others.
-I often laughed to myself when I was called an inspiration, knowing that if I died, I would have been called something else.”
+I often laughed to myself when I was called an inspiration, knowing that if I died, I would have been called something else.”he writes

 To me, Archie has always been a source of inspiration.
 And yet, how he met the collective language and perspective around the “cancer battle” deepened my respect for him, my sister, and his cancer.
 Few people in the world are able to greet cancer directly, hold respect for its place in your life, look death in the eye, choose life, and be curious about how to co-exist with cancer as “the unevictable roomate” in your brain.
 This is something Archie and Sarah have mastered and live everyday of their lives.